-It must be noted that the Pixley ka Seme District Municipality and the Northern Cape Government do have Spatial Development Frameworks for their respective areas of jurisdiction.
+It must be noted that the Pixley ka Seme District Municipality also have a Spatial Development Frameworks for their respective areas of jurisdiction.
 In the interests of brevity, the following section includes only a summary of key spatial elements of the Northern Cape and the district - elements that have relevance to urban and rural development in the Umsobomvu Municipality.